rackerlabs/rackspace-how-to/content/cloud-servers/bind-mounts-in-linux.md

     `Continue to wait; or Press S to skip mounting or M for manual recovery`.

-Adding **nobootwait** to the options section of the **fstab** ensures that the system will boot even if the bind mount directory has been removed from the system.
+Adding **nobootwait** to the options section of the **fstab** configuration ensures that the system will boot even if the bind mount directory has been removed from the system.